wyongqiing/tp/docs/DeveloperGuide.md

 in charge of the app launch and shut down.

 * At app launch, it initializes the other components in the correct sequence, and connects them up with each other.
-* At shut down, it shuts down the other components and invokes cleanup methods where necessary.
+* At shut down, it shuts down the other components and invokes cleanup methods where necessary

 The bulk of the app's work is done by the following four components: